-I am a Registered Dietitian and a full member of the British Dietetic Association (BDA).
+Tai Ibitoye is a Dietitian registered with the Health and Care Professions Council (HCPC) and a full member of the British Dietetic Association (BDA).

-I have over 6 years of experience working within the food and nutrition field.
-I have experience working within the NHS, public health organisations, non-government organisations, academia and research.
+She has over 7 years of experience working within the food and nutrition field – working within the NHS, public health organisations, non-government organisations, academia and research.

-I have assessed individuals from different ethnic backgrounds, various age groups with different types of medical conditions such as Type 2 Diabetes, cardiovascular disease (CVD), stroke, cancer, liver disease and inflammatory bowel disease.
-One of my roles as a Dietitian is to use evidence-based information on nutrition to help individuals manage their conditions and optimise their health and nutrition.
+She has experience assessing individuals from different ethnic backgrounds, various age groups with different types of medical conditions such as Type 2 Diabetes, cardiovascular disease (CVD), stroke, cancer, liver disease and inflammatory bowel disease.
+One of her roles as a Dietitian is to use up-to-date evidence-based information on nutrition to help individuals manage their conditions and optimise their health and nutrition.

-I am also a Doctoral Researcher – I am currently doing my research focusing on appetite and texture modified diets in older adults.
-Prior to this, I was involved in a public health study, which investigated the prevalence of junk food adverts near schools in a London borough in view of the high rates of childhood obesity in the UK.
-This study gained a lot of interest and I had the opportunity to present findings at the Houses of Parliament and at the University of Warwick for the Annual Public Health England conference in 2019.
-I am currently waiting for this exciting piece of research to be published in a nutrition journal.
+She is involved in research, currently looking at appetite and dietary intakes among the UK elderly population.
+Prior to this, she was involved in an interesting public health study, which investigated the prevalence of “less healthy” food adverts near schools in a London borough in view of the high rates of childhood obesity in the UK.
+This study gained a lot of interest and she had the opportunity to present findings at the Houses of Parliament and at the University of Warwick for the Annual Public Health England conference in 2019.
+Abstract for this study is found in the Journal of Human Nutrition & Dietetics.

-I speak at various events that focus on improving the wellbeing of young people – particularly those from black and minority ethnic groups.
-I provide ethnic-specific nutrition advice and information.
-I also have a social media platform entitled ‘Tai Talks Nutrition’ on Instagram – I create eye-catching infographics and provide general health information and debunk common myths and misconceptions on diet and nutrition.
+Tai’s been invited to speak at various events across London that focus on improving the wellbeing of young people – particularly those from black and minority ethnic groups and provides ethnic-specific nutrition advice and information.

-My role as a Dietitian is very multifaceted.
-I have different skill sets that I can utilise to help people make positive healthy eating and lifestyle choices.
+Tai’s role as a Dietitian is very multifaceted, no two days are the same for her.
+However, in all she does, she uses her different skill sets to help people make positive healthy eating and lifestyle choice tailored to their needs.